 - Uses client/server architecture.
-See What is Client/Server Architecture?, page 1-8 for more details. - Supports Windows and Solaris clients and Solaris and Linux servers, and provides data access through a Web browser. - Supports large networks and is verified to work with a network containing more than 1,000 cell sites, or 150 Cisco ITP nodes and 20 clients connected to the server. - Allows multiple MWTM servers to monitor the network simultaneously, providing data redundancy.
+See What Is Client/Server Architecture?, page 1-11 for more details. - Supports Windows and Solaris clients and Solaris and Linux servers, and provides data access through a web browser. - Supports large networks and is verified to work with a network containing up to 200 managed ITP nodes, or 10,000 managed IPRAN nodes, or 10,000 managed mSEF nodes, and 50 clients connected to the server.
+See the "Server System Requirements" section in the Installation Guide for the Cisco Mobile Wireless Transport Manager 6.1.3 for more information. - Allows multiple MWTM servers to monitor the network simultaneously, providing data redundancy.
 Clients have server failure recognition and automatic failover capabilities.
-MWTM clients will automatically switch to a backup server when the primary server is not available (in network problems or hardware failures, for example). - Discovers the entire Cisco ITP network and displays the ITP nodes, neighboring SS7 equipment, and linksets in tables and in a network topology drawing that you can customize. - Discovers the entire Cisco RAN-O network and displays each network element, neighboring equipment, and physical and logical connections in a network topology drawing that you can customize. - Lets you create custom views and subviews for grouping similar nodes together, where the state of the subview is the aggregation of the states of the contained nodes. - Provides a command-line interface (CLI) on the server. - Allows clients to connect to a server through the IP network; clients work across a Virtual Private Network (VPN) connection through a firewall that supports port forwarding or Network Address Translation (NAT), and through a Secure Sockets Layer (SSL) connection. - (ITP only) Supports concurrent network indicators and variants; ANSI, China, ITU, NTT, and TTC point code variants; three- and four-octet point code formats; multiple secondary point codes; SS7 instance translation; and virtual linksets.
+MWTM clients will automatically switch to a backup server when the primary server is not available (in network problems or hardware failures, for example). - Discovers the entire Cisco ITP network and displays the ITP nodes, neighboring SS7 equipment, and linksets in tables and in a network topology drawing that you can customize. - Discovers the entire Cisco IPRAN network.
+Displays the RAN-O network element, neighboring equipment, and physical and logical connections in a network topology drawing that you can customize. - Discovers the mobile Services Exchange Framework (mSEF), including: - Cisco Gateway GPRS Support Node (GGSN) - Cisco Content Services Gateway (CSG) - Cisco Home Agent (HA) - Cisco Broadband Wireless Gateway (BWG) - Cisco Packet Data Serving Node (PDSN) - Cisco Packet Data Node Gateway (PDNGW) - Cisco Serving Gateway (SGW) - Cisco Policy and Charging Rules Function (PCRF) - Lets you create custom views and subviews for grouping similar nodes together, where the state of the subview is the aggregation of the states of the contained nodes. - Provides a command-line interface (CLI) on the server. - Allows clients to connect to a server through the IP network; clients work across a Virtual Private Network (VPN) connection through a firewall that supports port forwarding or Network Address Translation (NAT), and through a Secure Sockets Layer (SSL) connection. - (ITP only) Supports concurrent network indicators and variants; ANSI, China, ITU, NTT, and TTC point code variants; three- and four-octet point code formats; multiple secondary point codes; SS7 instance translation; and virtual linksets.